rx-gy/autolinux/README.md

 ```

 > [!NOTE]
-> This is managed by update_preseed.sh
+> Pulling mini.iso is managed by update_preseed.sh; tools are assumed to be avaialable.

 ## Useful